 Tarbuton is a 501c3 that was founded in 2006 to engage San Diego’s Jewish community by encouraging grassroots and lay led Jewish and Israeli cultural programs for youth and adults that educate, build community and strengthen Jewish identity.
-Flagship programs include adult clubs Cafe v’Ivrit, and Film and Literature groups, the annual Hagiga Ivrit festival that promotes celebration of Hebrew and Israel in San Diego and Startup18 programs that support grassroots Jewish community program development.
+Flagship programs include adult clubs Cafe v’Ivrit, and Film and Literature groups, the annual Hagiga Ivrit festival that promotes celebration of Hebrew and Israel and Startup18 programs Jewish Engagement Lab and Jewish Educator Awards offered in collaboration with the Harold Greenspoon Foundation for work that impacts across multiple Jewish institutions and celebrating educators who offer independent cohorts and grassroots Jewish community programs.

 We make Jewish and Israel connections for San Diegans through volunteer led recurring programs, cultural groups and community events.
 Tarbuton reaches over 2000 households the majority of which are otherwise not engaged in traditional Jewish organizational activity.